 The hotel is elegantly modern – its architecture a nod to the Bauhaus style.
 This focus on unembellished modernist design fits in perfectly with the motto of owner and head chef Wolfgang Becker: “Only that which is meaningful makes it to the table.”

-The restaurant was awarded with two Michelin stars in 2009 for its unique blend of contrasting tastes.
+collected two Michelin stars (back in 2009) for its unique blend of contrasting tastes.
 Each evening, guests can choose between five or eight course menus, with delicacies such as goose liver with braised rhubarb, vanilla and coffee; and pink roasted duck breast with creamy savoy cabbage and potato patties.
 To complement the cuisine, the restaurant manager and sommelier Christine Becker recommends carefully selected wines, often from their own vineyards.

 A taste of Napoli: